 Early hotel brochure illustrations of holiday pastimes by

 Take a hike.

 You can pick up a map in the hotel reception and take an invigorating and refreshing 6 km hike through Fevik and the surrounding nature.
 The route takes you past the marina, past beautiful timber houses and several enchanting coves, rock faces, island skerries and ocean vistas.
-Along the way through the conifer forrest, you can pick blueberries, bramble, cranberries, and if your lucky find chanterelles and hedgehog mushrooms.
+Along the way through the conifer forest, you can pick blueberries, bramble, cranberries, and if you are lucky find chanterelles and hedgehog mushrooms.